microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-4/solution.md

 ![image](./img/Depend5.png)

+> [!NOTE]
-💡 Please note that it could take some time for the dependency data to show up.
+> Please note that it could take some time for the dependency data to show up.

 Once the dependency data has been uploaded to Azure Migrate, you should be able to show the different dependencies of the discovered servers.